humpydonkey/sql-processing-engine/README.md

 Check point 1
 In this project, you will implement a simple SQL query evaluator with support for Select, Project, Join, Union, and Aggregate operations.
-That is, your code will receive a SQL le with a set of CREATE TABLE statements dening a schema for your data, and one or more SELECT statements.
+That is, your code will receive a SQL file with a set of CREATE TABLE statements defining a schema for your data, and one or more SELECT statements.
 Your code is expected to evaluate the SELECT statements on provided data, and produce output in a standardized form.
 Your code will be evaluated for both correctness and